Everything you need to know about all the different types of low carb flours - what they are and how to use them!

 Flax meal and seeds can become rancid very quickly, so it’s always good to store the flax in the fridge before and after opening.
 Most bags do come in an airtight bag.
 If not, you can use an airtight mason jar for storage.
 You can even freeze portions.

-Low Carb Sunflower Seed or Pumpkin Seed Meal
+5+6: Low-Carb Sunflower Seed + Pumpkin Seed Meal

-Sunflower seed meal and pumpkin seed meal are good options for those who are allergic to almond flour or coconut flour.
-They are high in vitamins and minerals such as vitamin E, copper, thiamine, selenium, and phosphorus.
+Sunflower seed meal and pumpkin seed meal are good options for those who are allergic to almond or coconut flour- really, any nut flour.
+Seed flour is high in vitamins and minerals such as vitamin E, copper, thiamine, selenium, and phosphorus.
 They generally can be used 1:1 in place of almond flour/meal.

-The downside of these are that they can be a bit more expensive than most low carb flours and hard to find.
+The downside of these is that they can be a bit more expensive than most low-carb flours and hard to find.
 But, you can make your own sunflower or pumpkin seed meals using a sturdy food processor or coffee grinder.

 The most popular brand for sunflower seed meal: